JPlanken/mcq-tui/README.md

 questions:
   # Single-select (default)
+  - id: 1
-  - question: "What is the capital of France?"
+    question: "What is the capital of France?"
     type: single
     options:
       - "London"